rixiobarrios/planning-project-4/README.md

 ### Why we chose this app???

-`I feel the app is a call to action`
+`I feel the app is a call to action.`
 \- Rixio Barrios

-`I'm hoping one day I can make a shit ton of money off this since I am a greedy basterd`
+`Creating a tool for everyone to benefit.`
 \- Qusai Fares

 `The more resources people have to make a difference, the easier it is to make a difference.
-DIFFERENCE`
+DIFFERENCE.`
 \- Sage Kearney

 `To create an app that is a driving force for change, where people who are conscious about their impact can come together.`